 Compensation for Bicycle Accidents

-It is one of the most common questions asked of an attorney, how much money can I expect to receive for damages?
+It is one of the most common questions asked of an attorney: How much money can I expect to receive for damages?
 The answer depends on the specifics of your case.
-An experienced attorney will never throw out an arbitrary number in order to gain a client.
+An experienced attorney will never throw out an arbitrary number to gain a client.

-What the legal team at Brach Eichler Injury Lawyers can tell you is that we will thoroughly review the circumstances of your case by reviewing the facts.
-We will calculate your economic damages, which may include medical bills, future expected medical costs, and loss of income.
+The legal team at Brach Eichler Injury Lawyers can tell you that we will thoroughly review the circumstances of your case by reviewing the facts.
+We will calculate your economic damages, including medical bills, future expected medical costs, and loss of income.
 While you cannot secure non-economic damages, such as pain and suffering, from your own insurance, you may be able to if the circumstances of your accident allow you to file a suit against the at-fault party.

-We’ll leave no stone unturned in our pursuit of compensation options, and we’ll always negotiate assertively on your behalf for the money you deserve.
+We’ll leave no stone unturned in our pursuit of compensation options and always negotiate assertively on your behalf for the money you deserve.